pnair39/opencart-fixes/README.md

 Please remember to

-Follow changes as indicated by  Dev branch info above.
+Follow changes as indicated by  Dev branch.

 example:

 orders: